Welcome. I’m Cameron Norman. Thanks for visiting.

 My Mission

-I bring creative perspectives and help build practical strategies for those working to make life better for their world through their work in health and human services.
+I bring fresh ideas and help create down-to-earth strategies for people who want to make the world a better place through their work in health and human services.

 My Approach